tonethar/IGME-330-Master/notes/node-and-web-services-2.md

   }
 ```
 - `"design-quotes"` above is the name of the command
-- create the link by typing `npm link` on the command line (Mac users will need `sudo` at the beginning again)
+- create the link by typing `npm link` on the command line (Mac users will need `sudo` at the beginning)

 - ***Test it!
 Type `design-quotes 10` from any directory - now the script should run from anywhere!***